konkor/cpufreq/docs/install.md

 4. [Restart Gnome Shell](#restarting-gnome-shell) to reload extensions.
 5. Enable the cpufreq extension. _See_ [Managing Extensions](#managing-extensions).

-_PS: I'd recommend you the installing through the [extensions.gnome.org](https://extensions.gnome.org/extension/1082/cpufreq/) repository and just update files from the GitHub [archive](https://github.com/konkor/cpufreq/archive/master.zip).
-That's how you could avoid a few steps of the manual method._
+_PS: I recommend you to install it through the [extensions.gnome.org](https://extensions.gnome.org/extension/1082/cpufreq/) repository and just update files from the GitHub [archive](https://github.com/konkor/cpufreq/archive/master.zip).
+This makes you avoid a few steps of the manual method._

 # Gnome Tweak Tool
 <p class="description">installation of the source archive from GitHub through Gnome Tweak Tool.</p>